sassoftware/viya4-deployment/README.md

         ...           <- folders containing user defined customizations
 ```

-#### SAS Viya Customizations
+#### SAS Viya platform Customizations

-SAS Viya deployment customizations are automatically read in from folders under `/site-config`.
+SAS Viya platform deployment customizations are automatically read in from folders under `/site-config`.
 To provide customizations, first create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays) section above.
 Then copy the desired overlays into a subfolder under `/site-config`.
 When you have completed these steps, you can run the viya4-deployment playbook.
-It will detect and add the overlays to the proper section of the kustomization.yaml file for the SAS Viya deployment.
+It will detect and add the overlays to the proper section of the kustomization.yaml file for the SAS Viya platform deployment.

 **Note:** You do not need to modify the kustomization.yaml file.
 The playbook automatically adds the custom overlays to the kustomization.yaml file, based on the values you have specified.